The Declaration explained

 • The Government of Canada releases its component of the National Action Plan, the Federal Pathway to Address Missing and Murdered Indigenous Women, Girls, Two Spirit and LGBTQQIA+ People by addressing the complexity and interrelated nature of the causes of violence.

-• The United Nations Declaration on the Rights of Indigenous Peoples Act receives Royal Assent and comes into forceThis Act provides a roadmap for the Government and Indigenous peoples to work together to fully implement the Declaration.
+• The United Nations Declaration on the Rights of Indigenous Peoples Act receives Royal Assent and comes into forceThis Act provides a roadmap for the Government and Indigenous peoples to work together to fully implement the UN Declaration.

 • 2022